Angie Safo

-Angela Nyamewaa Ama Safowaa known professionally as Angie Safo or Nyamewaa is a Ghanaian social media influencer, entrepreneur, user-generated content (UGC) creator, lifestyle personality and the Founder and CEO of Ghanaian beauty brand, Shimmer by Khuks.
+Angela Nyamewaa Ama Safowaa, known professionally as Angie Safo or Nyamewaa, is a Ghanaian social media influencer, entrepreneur, user-generated content (UGC) creator, lifestyle influencer and the founder and CEO of the Ghanaian beauty brand Shimmer by Khuks.

 Early life and education

-Angie Safo was born in Accra were she started her education at Tot To Teen School, then proceeded to Apostle Safo School of Arts and Sciences for her senior high school education.
-She then attended Lancaster University and was awarded a Law Degree (LLB).
+Angie Safo was born and raised in Accra, Ghana.
+She started her education at Tot To Teen School and continued her senior high school education at Apostle Safo School of Arts and Sciences.
+She later attended Lancaster University Ghana, where she earned a Bachelor of Laws (LLB) degree.

 Career

-She began her career as a social media influencer in 2019 and then in 2020 during COVID-19 pandemic she founded her beauty brand, Shimmer by Khuks.
-In April 2025, the brand underwent a rebranding and relaunch, introducing new pigmented makeup essentials, including the Blink and Go cluster lashes, a Ridding Rub cleansing balm and an airy makeup bag.
+Safo began her career as a social media influencer in 2019.
+In 2020, during the COVID-19 pandemic, she founded her beauty brand, Shimmer by Khuks.
+In April 2025, the brand was rebranded and relaunched with new pigmented makeup products, including Blink and Go cluster lashes, Riding Rub cleansing balm, and an airy makeup bag.
+In July 2026, she also launched a second line under her beauty brand, called Kisses & Wishes.

+She is also a host on the “Extra Xtra Show”, a podcast featuring discussions on celebrity news, viral social media moments, relationships, culture and youth-related issues.

 Brand collaborations and partnerships

-Angie Safo has worked as a social media influencer with the following Ghanaian brands through ambassadorial deals, collaborations and partnerships which includes Pizzaman Chickenman, Amadia Shopping Center, Susuboxx, Whole Beauty, Xoxorozay, Yango Ghana and others.
+Safo has collaborated with several Ghanaian brands, including serving as brand ambassador for Pizzaman-Chickenman (2021), Amadia Shopping Center (2023), Susuboxx (2023), and partnerships with Whole Beauty, Xoxorozay, and Yango Ghana.

+In July 2026, she collaborated with TECNO Ghana in a month-long campaign for the CAMON Slim smartphone involving creating lifestyle content featuring the device, highlighting its features and everyday use.